mfarhadhossain/SearchSensei/USER_GUIDE.md

    - **Replace** the term with a placeholder (e.g., `[NAME]`).
    - **Abstract** the term to a general description (e.g., replacing "20 years old" with "age").
 3. Once you have made your selections, confirm to update the query and proceed with the sanitized version.

+## How It Works
+When you submit a search, SearchSensei performs a sensitivity check on your query by using OpenAI’s API to analyze for terms that match sensitive categories.
+For each detected term, the extension generates an option to keep, replace, or abstract it.
+This gives you the choice to anonymize your query without changing its meaning, allowing greater control over the data you share.

 ## Handling Data Minimization Alerts